pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/reviewer4.md

 > - Please proved more information of the hyperspectral data-set.
 How was the radiometric, atmospheric and geometric correction done?
 Why two acquisition dates?

 We agree that this is an important metadata information.
-Note that these preprocessing tasks were done externally and not by ourselves.
+Note that these preprocessing tasks were done externally by an experienced, specialized service provider (Institut Cartogràfic i Geològic de Catalunya).
-Because we think that this detailed information on data preprocessing might extend the data section too much, we decided to add this information into appendix F.
+Because we think that this detailed information on data preprocessing might extend the data section too much, we decided to add it to appendix F.

+**Sensor Characteristics**

+The AisaEAGLE II sensor was used for airborne image acquisition with a field of view of 37.7°.
+Its spectral resolution is 2.4 nm in the range from 400 to 1000 nm.

 **Radiometric Correction**